bimdata/documentation/src/viewer/customize_the_ui.md

 ## Menu

-By default, the emnu is always displayed as a top bar.
+By default, the menu is always displayed as a top bar.
 However, it can be changed if only one window is present, or totally removed if you need to.

 ### Hidden menu